Search

 6.1 External security is provided by a CCTV surveillance system with external and internal motion activated cameras.
 The intruder alarm is monitored 24 hours a day (or when the system is activated) by Custodian Monitoring.

-6.3 CA belongs to the County Archives Research Network.
-Everyone visiting CA is required to sign into the archives search-room.
+6.3 CA belongs to the Archives and Records Association (ARA) which operates a nationally recognised system of reader's tickets to support the security of collections in local authority record offices.
+Everyone visiting CA is required to sign into the archives searchroom.

 6.4 Archive material can only be viewed in the staff invigilated search-room area.